ensonal/Design-Patterns-Works/README.md

 # Data Structures Works

-It contains my practicies, homeworks and simple projects for Design Pattern course.
+It contains my practices, homeworks and simple projects for Design Pattern course.

 Java was used for all of them.